R-unic/Ripple/README.md

 Ripple can be added to your server in just a few seconds!
 Just click this link: [Invite Me! 🔗](https://bit.ly/2SjjB3d)

+## Using Source Code

+Ripple can be cloned directly from it's repository for the latest version.
+To make things easier, an NPM package is provided to help install everything cleanly.

+Install via `npm install ripple-discord-ts` or visit the [NPM package page](https://www.npmjs.com/package/ripple-discord-ts).

 ## Credits